kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 * it is "safe" to allow the controller(s) to write to `status` (i.e. there's low risk of them causing problems via other `status` fields).

-Consumers of such values can look at the `status` field for the "final" value.
+Consumers of such values can look at the `status` field for the "final" value or an error or condition indicating why the allocation could not be performed.

 #### Sequencing operations